Polyvagal theory: Clinical applications in the human fetus

 Healthy human fetuses have high variability in heart rate, which is mediated by the vagus.
 On the other hand, heart rate decelerations, which are also mediated by the vagus, are a sign of fetal distress.
 More specifically, prolonged withdrawal of vagal influence on the heart creates a physiological vulnerability to the influence of the dorsal vagal complex, which in turn produces bradycardia (very low heart rate).
 However, the onset of this deceleration is commonly preceded by transitory tachycardia, which is reflective of the immediate effects of ventral vagal complex withdrawal.

+Therapeutic applications

+A 2024 review in Developmental Psychobiology analyzed polyvagal theory's neurobiological aspects in light of 25 years of research, examining both strengths and limitations through evidence from comparative anatomy, embryology, epigenetics, and neuroscience.
+A 2022 review in the Japanese journal Brain and Nerve described the theory's potential applications in psychotherapy, particularly regarding trauma pathophysiology and the role of social interaction in treatment.

 Criticism

 In a 2021 publication, Porges stated that "the theory was not proposed to be either 'proven' or 'falsified', rather to be informed by research and modified".
 Falsifiability is a central tenet of the scientific method.

 In a 2023 review of the literature, Paul Grossman lists five premises of polyvagal theory and states that "there is broad consensus among experts [...] that each basic physiological assumption of the polyvagal theory is untenable.
 Much of the existing evidence, upon which these consensuses are grounded, strongly indicates that the underlying polyvagal hypotheses have been falsified."

 Although proponents like Bessel van der Kolk praise the theory's explanatory power, Grossman considers the explanations offered by the theory unsubstantiated.

+In a 2025 paper in Clinical Neuropsychiatry, Porges responded to these critiques, stating that "contrary to claims that Polyvagal Theory lacks falsifiability, the theory has generated a range of specific, testable predictions," including hierarchical recruitment of autonomic states under threat, the influence of social cues on vagal tone, and the effects of acoustic interventions on emotion regulation.
+Porges characterized the critiques by Grossman and Taylor as "misrepresentations" that "overlook the hierarchical structure of the autonomic nervous system or misunderstand the role of neuroception in mediating physiological state shifts."